rcw3bb/template-java-application/BUILD.md

 gradlew clean check
 ```

-> The preceding command must be run from the location where you've cloned the repository.
+> Run the preceding command from the location where you cloned the repository.

 ## Packaging Standalone Executable